anovative/iatd-microcredential-cloud-networking/learning_outcome_1/README.md

 # IATD Microcredential: Cloud Networking
-## Learning Outcome 1: Design and Deploy Virtual Network Architecture
+## Learning Outcome 1: Design and Implement Core Network Infrastructure

 This directory contains hands-on lab exercises for Learning Outcome 1 of the IATD Microcredential Cloud Networking course.
-These labs are designed to provide practical experience with designing and deploying virtual network architectures in Azure.
+These labs are designed to provide practical experience with designing and implementing core network infrastructure in Azure.

 ## Learning Outcome Overview

-Learning Outcome 1 focuses on teaching essential skills for designing and deploying virtual network architectures in Microsoft Azure.
+Learning Outcome 1 focuses on teaching essential skills for designing and implementing core network infrastructure in Microsoft Azure.
 Through these labs, you will gain hands-on experience with virtual networks, subnets, IP addressing, VPN connections, disaster recovery, and more.

 ## Prerequisites